 Tom helped win a ballot initiative in 2012 that closed a corporate tax loophole, generating $1.7 billion for California schools and 19,000 new jobs for the state.
 Pre-existing tax law let out-of-state companies reduce their income tax, essentially rewarding them for taking jobs out of state.
 That $1.7 billion went towards necessary energy upgrades in schools, reducing their utility costs and greenhouse gas emissions.

 In the environmentally-burdened coastal town of Oxnard, NRG Energy wanted to construct a new power plant called the Puente Power Project in 2017.
 Residents loudly protested this attempt by corporate polluters to disadvantage a community largely made up of immigrants, people of color, and low-income families for their own gain.
 Tom joined local protesters and together, they pressured the Energy Commission to shut down the project.
-NRG ended up withdrawing their proposal, and plans are now in the works to build clean energy projects instead.
+NRG ended up withdrawing its proposal, and plans are now in the works to build clean energy projects instead.
 Ventura County got a small piece of the environmental justice they’re owed.

 Tom’s Justice-Centered Climate Plan will provide clean air and water, honor the contributions and sacrifice of workers in fossil fuel industries, and prioritize justice for communities that have been treated as environmental dumping grounds for far too long.
 We will put people and communities before polluting corporations through a truly inclusive planning process.
 We will make sure Americans have all necessary resources to support stronger, more resilient communities.